ilayn/harold/README.rst

 harold
 ======

-A control and systems enginnering package for Python3.
+A control systems package for Python3.

 Introduction
 ============